-This document presents the first review of the fifth generation of the Integrated Development Plan (IDP) for uThukela district municipality (UTDM).
+This document presents the Integrated Development Plan (IDP) review (2024/2025) for uThukela district municipality (UTDM).
 The IDP is prepared in compliance with the requirements of Chapter 5, particularly Section 25 of Local Government Municipal Systems Act (32 of 2000), which obliges a municipal council to adopt a single, all-inclusive, and strategic plan for the development of the municipality, within a prescribed period after the start of its elected term.
 It outlines a development programme for the municipality for the period 2024/2025.
 The 2024/2025 uThukela IDP Review informs the budget and tries to respond to community needs considering the financial constrains in the municipality.
 The document sets the level of economic growth for the district thereby identifying economic opportunities and areas of investments.
 It is important to indicate that this document is aligned to the recently adopted uThukela District Development Model.